China Aerospace Science and Technology Corporation Demo Flight Long March 12A

 Jiuquan Satellite Launch Center, People's Republic of China

-Long March 12 series Pad has witnessed the launch of 1 rockets, including 1 orbital launch attempts.
-While Jiuquan Satellite Launch Center, People's Republic of China, has been the site for 277 rocket launches.
+The Long March 12 series Pad launch pad has hosted 2 rocket launches, including 2 orbital launch attempts.
+The Jiuquan Satellite Launch Center, People's Republic of China launch site has been the location for 287 total rocket launches.

 Jiuquan Satellite Launch Center is a Chinese spaceport located between the Ejin, Alxa, Inner Mongolia and Hangtian Town, Jinta County, Jiuquan, Gansu Province.
 It is part of the Dongfeng Aerospace City (Base 10).